mletras89/QDMI/docs/examples.md

 </div>
 <!-- prettier-ignore-end -->

-For the full implementation of the example device we refer to the respective source files in the QDMI repository, i.e., [`device.cpp`](https://github.com/Munich-Quantum-Software-Stack/QDMI/blob/develop/examples/device/cxx/device.cpp) for the C++ implementation and
+For the full implementation of the example devices we refer to the respective source files in the QDMI repository, i.e., [`device.cpp`](https://github.com/Munich-Quantum-Software-Stack/QDMI/blob/develop/examples/device/cxx/device.cpp) for the C++ implementation and